trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsMacroFunctionDoc.rst

   ``<libName>``

     Required name of the library.
 This is the name passed to ``ADD_LIBRARY(<libName> ...)``.
-The name is *not* prefixed by the packae name.
-CMake will of course add any standard prefix or post-fix to the library file name appropriate for the platform and if this is a static or shared library build.
+The name is *not* prefixed by the package name.
+CMake will of course add any standard prefix or post-fix to the library file name appropriate for the platform and if this is a static or shared library build (see documentation for the built-in CMake command ``ADD_LIBRARY()``.

   ``HEADERS <h0> <h1> ...``

     List of public header files for using this library.
 By default, these header files are assumed to be in the current source directory.
 They can also contain the relative path or absolute path to the files if they are not in the current source directory.
-List list of headers is passed into ``ADD_LIBRARY(...)`` as well (which is not strictly needed but is helpful for some build tools, like MS Visual Stuido).
-By default, these headers will be installed as well (see `Include Directories (TRIBITS_ADD_LIBRARY())`_).
+This list of headers is passed into ``ADD_LIBRARY(...)`` as well (which is not strictly needed but is helpful for some build tools, like MS Visual Studio).
+By default, these headers will be installed (see `Install Targets (TRIBITS_ADD_LIBRARY())`_).

   ``NOINSTALLHEADERS <nih0> <hih1> ...``